EpsilonSolutions/netscaler-command-reference/docs/network/interface/interface.md

 <b>bandwidthHigh</b>
 High threshold value for the bandwidth usage of the interface, in Mbps.
 The NetScaler appliance generates an SNMP trap message when the bandwidth usage of the interface is greater than or equal to the specified high threshold value.
+Minimum value: 0
 Maximum value: 160000

+<b>bandwidthNormal</b>
+Normal threshold value for the bandwidth usage of the interface, in Mbps.
+When the bandwidth usage of the interface becomes less than or equal to the specified normal threshold after exceeding the high threshold, the NetScaler appliance generates an SNMP trap message to indicate that the bandwidth usage has returned to normal.
+Minimum value: 0
+Maximum value: 160000

 <b>lldpmode</b>
 Link Layer Discovery Protocol (LLDP) mode for an interface.
 The resultant LLDP mode of an interface depends on the LLDP mode configured at the global and the interface levels.
 Possible values: NONE, TRANSMITTER, RECEIVER, TRANSCEIVER

+<b>lrsetPriority</b>
+LRSET port priority, expressed as an integer ranging from 1 to 1024.
+The highest priority is 1.
+The NetScaler limits the number of interfaces in an LRSET to 8.
+Within a LRSET the highest LR Priority Interface is considered as the first candidate for the Active interface, if the interface is UP.
+Default value: 1024
+Minimum value: 1
+Maximum value: 1024